lemunozm/lancat/README.md

 ```
 $ cargo install --path .
 ```
-In you have `~/.cargo/bin` in your PATH, you will be able to use *lancat*  everywhere in your computer!
+If you have `~/.cargo/bin` in your PATH, you will be able to use *lancat* everywhere in your computer!

 # How it works?
-It has two main modes, for writing to the LAN and for reading from the LAN.
+It has two main modes.
+First of them is to send to the LAN, and the second one is to listen from the LAN.

 ## To the LAN
 For writing data to the LAN, run: